eugeneyan/open-llms/README.md

 # Open LLMs

-These LLMs are all licensed for commercial use (e.g., Apache 2.0).
+These LLMs are all licensed for commercial use (e.g., Apache 2.0, MIT, OpenRAIL-M).
 Contributions and corrections welcome!

 ---